-That's effectively it.
+That's pretty much all there is to it.
 No more scratching your head trying to remember what day it is, fumbling for a calendar or painstakingly typing out the current date.
-Just rattle off a quick dtl (or other abbreviation of your choice) and Typelt4Me will take care of the rest, spitting out Friday, November 20, 2015 (for example) in the blink of an eye.
+Just rattle off a quick dtl (or other abbreviation of your choice) and Typelt4Me will take care of the rest, spitting out Saturday, July 13, 2019 (for example) in the blink of an eye.